flannelmonke/ponger/README.md

 return the coordinates of any element.
 Now I'm trying to understand the number it's returning and how to make the coordinates relate to the hit detection.
+## June 4th 2023
+I have finally figured out how to save the ball vector according to hit detection.
+Now all that is left to do is, implement a miss detection.
+Then finally a score board.
+Colours and whatnot will be changed after all the logic is done.